Coherence (physics): Examples of wave-like states

-In most of these systems, one can measure the wave directly.
+In system with macroscopic waves, one can measure the wave directly.
 Consequently, its correlation with another wave can simply be calculated.
 However, in optics one cannot measure the electric field directly as it oscillates much faster than any detector's time resolution.
 Instead, one measures the intensity of the light.
 Most of the concepts involving coherence which will be introduced below were developed in the field of optics and then used in other fields.
 Therefore, many of the standard measurements of coherence are indirect measurements, even in fields where the wave can be measured directly.